TaeSuPark/zomoc/README.md

 export const api = createApiInstance()
 ```

 That's it!
-Run your dev server, and your API calls will be mocked automatically.
+Run your dev server (`vite`), and your API calls that match the patterns in `mock.json` will be mocked automatically.
+Check your browser's developer console to see the mocked requests and responses.

+## License

+This project is licensed under the MIT License.